Skip to content

 This guide explains how the paiOS documentation system is structured and how to maintain it.
 Understanding this is crucial for keeping our documentation synchronized with the code.

-We use a Hybrid Documentation Strategy for our codebase to provide the best developer experience:
+The project uses a Hybrid Documentation Strategy for the codebase to provide the best developer experience:

 1. Native Starlight Integration: Rustdoc JSON is converted to MDX files.
 This provides a consistent look and feel, native search, and integrated navigation.

-2. Standard rustdoc HTML: The traditional cargo doc output is generated and hosted alongside Starlight.
-This provides the deep-dive technical details Rust developers are familiar with.
+2. Standard rustdoc HTML (GitHub Pages): The traditional cargo doc output is generated via GitHub Actions and hosted on GitHub Pages at aurintex.github.io/pai-os/rustdoc/.
+This provides the deep-dive technical details Rust developers are familiar with, including private/internal items.

 3. Protocol Buffer Documentation: Proto files are automatically parsed and converted to MDX, providing integrated gRPC API documentation with the same look and feel as the rest of the documentation.